ethereum/EIPs/EIPS/eip-draft_universal_router.md

 ## Motivation

-Most of the Dapp router contract has the following pattern: Approve, (optional) calculation, transferFrom, action, and (optionally) verify the token output.
+Most Dapp router contracts have the following pattern: approve/permit, (optional) calculation, transferFrom, action, and (optionally) verify the token output.
 This requires `n*m*k` `allow` (or `permit`) transactions, for `n` Dapps, `m` tokens and `k` user addresses.
 Even though user approves a contract to spend their tokens, it's the front-end code that they trust, not the contract itself.
 Anyone can create a front-end code and trick the users to sign a transaction to interact with the Uniswap Router contract and steal all their tokens that have been approved.

-Universal Router separates token allowance logic from Dapp logic.
-Saves `(n-1)*m*k` approval transactions for old tokens and **ALL** approval transactions for new tokens.
+Universal Router separates token allowance logic from application logic, acts as a manifest for users when signing a transaction.
+It saves `(n-1)*m*k` approval transactions for old tokens and **ALL** approval transactions for new tokens.
 The Universal Router contract is designed to be simple and easy to verify and audit.
-It's counter-factually created using `CREATE2` so any new tokens can hardcode and skip the allowance check.
+It's counter-factually `CREATE2`'ed so any new token contracts can hardcode and skip the allowance check entirely.

 ## Specification

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://ethereum.org/en/developers/docs/nodes-and-clients/)).

 ```
 struct Action {